-Facebook’s 2019 algorithm: The way to make your posts perform effectively.
+Facebook’s 2019 algorithm: how to make your posts perform better?

 Facebook's algorithm prioritizes messages posted by Facebook friends over published content from Facebook pages (commercial content).
 The reason for this is to encourage meaningful or valuable interaction.